Yuvaranithulasingam/EX-01-1a/README.md

 # EX-01-1a  SUM OF TWO NUMBERS

 ## AIM:
-   To write a C program to find sum of three numbers.
+   To write a C program to find sum of two numbers.

 ## ALGORITHM:
 1. Start the program.